-This Community Climate Action Plan for Lockleaze has been developed as part of the Bristol Community Climate Action Project which aims to enable communities in Bristol to significantly reduce their carbon footprints and contribute to the goal of Bristol becoming a carbon neutral city by 2030.
-Through coproduction and community led climate action the project aims to contribute to three significant impacts:
+This plan has been developed as part of the Bristol Community Climate Action Project which aims to enable communities in Bristol to reduce their carbon footprints, support nature recovery and bring social benefits to local people.

+The project aims to contribute to three significant impacts:

-- 1. A reduced risk of catastrophic climate change; - 2.
-A just and inclusive transition to carbon neutrality; - 3.
-Supporting wider community needs and priorities through cobenefits which improve quality of life for local people (e.g. improved health and well-being, economic opportunity, resilience, social cohesion and improved biodiversity).
+- A reduced risk of catastrophic climate change. - A just and inclusive transition to net zero. - Improved quality of life for local people (e.g. improved health and well-being, economic opportunity, resilience, social cohesion and improved biodiversity).